Immigrants at Castle Garden - 1880

 After glancing over the contents of some of those letters, which were as quaint as they were straightforward and amusing, Mr. Jackson resumed :

-"This year has proved the largest emigration year for a quarter of a century, and the class of immigrants is exceptionally good, the German element especially so. and Indeed I can say the same for the Irish.
+"This year has proved to be the most significant emigration year for a quarter of a century, and the class of immigrants is exceptionally good especially the German element.
+Indeed, I can say the same for the Irish.

-We have had as many as 8,000 emigrants to house in that Rotunda this season, while all our licensed boarding-houses were crammed to the uttermost limits of their capacity.
+We have had as many as 8,000 emigrants to house in that Rotunda this season, while all our licensed boarding houses were crammed to the uttermost limits of their capacity.
 This is our Board Room.
-The Board of Emigration Commissioners meets here and hold investigations."
+The Board of Emigration Commissioners meets here and holds investigations."

 "What Is the nature of these investigations ?"
 I asked.